zeyad03/api-project/README.md

 ### Important production note

-Your local default `MONGO_URI=mongodb://localhost:27017` will **not** work on an external host.
+The local default `MONGO_URI=mongodb://localhost:27017` will **not** work on an external host.
 Production must use a hosted MongoDB connection string, such as MongoDB Atlas.

 ## Security Notes

 - The API uses short-lived JWT bearer access tokens for protected endpoints.
 - Login and registration return both an `access_token` and a `refresh_token`.
 - Refresh tokens are stored hashed in MongoDB and rotated on `POST /auth/refresh`.
-- Access tokens include a unique `jti`; revoked access tokens are rejected via a blacklist check.
+- Access tokens include a unique `jti`; revoked access tokens are rejected via a blacklist check across both REST and authenticated MCP calls.
 - `POST /auth/logout` revokes the supplied refresh token and blacklists the current access token.
 - `POST /auth/logout-all` revokes all refresh tokens for the current user.
 - User roles are hierarchical: `user` < `moderator` < `admin`.
 - Security events such as register, login, failed login, refresh, logout, and account deletion are audit-logged.
 - Requests are rate-limited per IP using `slowapi`.
+- The application emits structured logs for startup, auth activity, MCP tool calls, and unhandled exceptions.
 - The default API-wide limit is `60/minute`.
 - The `/auth/register` and `/auth/login` endpoints use a stricter `3/minute` limit.
 - The `/auth/refresh` endpoint uses `10/minute`.